felixfontein/ansible-acme/README.acme_certificate.md

   * `keys/www.example.com.key`: this is the private key for the certificate.
 Ensure nobody can access it.
   * `keys/www.example.com.pem`: this is the certificate itself.
   * `keys/www.example.com-chain.pem`: this is the intermediate certificate(s) needed for a trust path.
-  * `keys/www.example.com.csr`: this is the Certificate Signing Request used to obtain the certificate.
-You can safely delete it.
   * `keys/www.example.com-fullchain.pem`: this is the certificate combined with the intermediate certificate(s).
   * `keys/www.example.com-rootchain.pem`: this is the intermediate certificate(s) combined with the root certificate.
 You might need this for OCSP stapling.
   * `keys/www.example.com-root.pem`: this is the root certificate of Let's Encrypt.